laravel/docs/responses.md

 	return Response::caps('foo');

-You may define your macros in one of your `app/start` files.
-Alternatively, you may organize your macros into a separate file which is included from one of your `start` files.
+You may define your macros in one of your [service providers](/docs/ioc#service-providers).